-Four versions of the Born have been announced so far, with only one on sale at the time of writing.
-The entry-level model has a 45kWh battery, which holds enough energy for up to 211 miles of driving.
+Four versions of the Born have been announced so far, with only the entry-level model still to arrive.
+That particular version uses a 45kWh battery, which holds enough energy for up to 211 miles of driving.
 The next two versions use a 58kWh battery and are capable of covering in excess of 260 miles on a charge.
-However, the final variant features an even larger 77kWh unit that, according to the brand, allows for a range of 335 miles.
+However, the final variant features an even larger 77kWh unit that, according to the brand, allows for a range of 340 miles.

-The first Borns to arrive in the UK feature the 58kWh battery paired with a 201bhp electric motor, which is the version we drove.
-It should be able to cover up to 263 miles on a charge, although our test car struggled to break a predicted 200 miles from a full battery in cold conditions, returning around 2.7 miles per kWh efficiency.
+The version we drove in the UK featured the 58kWh battery paired with a 201bhp electric motor.
+It should be able to cover up to 264 miles on a charge, although our test car struggled to break a predicted 200 miles from a full battery in cold conditions, returning around 2.7 miles per kWh efficiency.

-Borns fitted with either the 45 or 58kWh battery can be charged at up to 100kW, meaning topping up from 10-80% using a fast enough rapid-charging point takes 26 and 33 minutes respectively.
-The top-of-the-range model can be recharged at up to 125kW.
-So, if you find a fast enough charger, you can top up the 77kWh battery from 10-80% in 34 minutes – or to put it another way, add 62 miles of range in only seven minutes.
+Borns fitted with a 58kWh battery can be charged at up to 125kW, meaning topping up from 5-80% using a fast enough rapid-charging point takes 35 minutes.
+The top-of-the-range 77kWh model on the other hand can be recharged at up to 135kW.
+So, if you find a fast enough charger, you can top up the 77kWh battery from 5-80% in just 36 minutes – or to put it another way, add 62 miles of range in only seven minutes.